taccarlo/OOP_Exercise_Super_Mario/README.md

 ### Invincible<Monster type>
 Life count: -1
-If Life count reaches 0 the game ends
+If Life count reaches 0 the game is marked as "Fail"

 ### FireballOn<Monster type>
 Effects: 5 points